Röykkä: Buildings

-In the middle of Röykkä, there is a grocery store K-Market (previously Valintatalo and earlier Siwa), a pizzeria and little coffee house.
+In the middle of Röykkä, there is a grocery store, a pizzeria and little coffee house.
 Also, there is a primary school in Kassakumpu, the largest and growing residential area of Röykkä, but the nearest secondary school is located in the neighboring village Rajamäki.

 The railway station, located along the Hanko–Hyvinkää railway, was built and commissioned in 1911 and closed in 1977.
 Finnish model and PR Manager Ellen Jokikunnas bought building in 2007 to renovating it her new home.

 Sanatorium

 In the northern part of Röykkä, there is a former Art Nouveau-styled tuberculosis sanatorium known as Nummela Sanatorium designed by architect Magnus Schjerfbeck in 1903.
 Sanatorium was closed down in 1932 and replaced by a mental hospital.
 In 1989, the hospital was also closed down and has been completely disabled ever since.
 In the spring of 2022, the Röykkä Invest Oy company bought the hospital building for €1,5 million; one of the founders of the company is the actor Jasper Pääkkönen, who announced in the summer of the same year that he was planning to turn the former sanatorium into a hotel.

 Local rumors tell that paranormal phenomena have been observed in an abandoned hospital.
 According to several visitors the windows of the building show mysterious lights, as well as a woman who commits suicide by jumping off the roof.
 According to another rumor, the hospital is haunted by the spirit of a girl who died there at a young age.